Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of mixing for simplicial trees

-In this Section, building on the end of Section \ref{subsec:ergodictrees} concerning the mixing properties themselves, we now study the rates of the mixing properties of the discrete time geodesic flow on $\Ga\bs \G\XX$ for the Gibbs measure $m_c=m_{F_c}$, when it is mixing.
+In this Section, building on the end of Section \ref{subsec:ergodictrees} concerning the mixing properties themselves,\footnote{See Theorem \ref{theo:uniflatmBMmixing}.} we now study the rate of mixing of the discrete time geodesic flow on $\Ga\bs \G\XX$ for the Gibbs measure $m_c=m_{F_c}$, when it is mixing.

 Let $(Z,m,T)$ be a dynamical system with $(Z,m)$ a probability space and $T:Z\ra Z$ a (not necessarily invertible) measure preserving map.
 For all $n\in\NN$ and $\phi,\psi\in\LL^2(m)$, the (well-defined) $n$-th {\it correlation coefficient} of $\phi,\psi$ is